translating-science/rust-smart-fhir/README.md

 This repository is licensed Apache 2.0, with several exceptions:

-* This repository packages in several Javascript libraries, under `lib`
-* Two CSS and JS resource files are copied in verbatim from [Cerner's tutorial repo](https://github.com/cerner/smart-on-fhir-tutorial/tree/gh-pages), these files are under `resources`
+* One CSS file is copied in verbatim from [Cerner's tutorial repo](https://github.com/cerner/smart-on-fhir-tutorial/tree/gh-pages), this file is under `resources`

 ## Architecture